JogoShugh/OpenEpi.com.jQueryMobile/README.md

 # How to run

 I've only tested with FireFox and Chrome so far.
-In FireFox, you should be able to run from file:///, but in Chrome, you'll have to start chrome with `<pathtochrome>\chrome.exe --allow-file-access-from-files` to enable AJAX support from the file system. _(This is not optimal, so I will eventually not rely on this way of loading dynamic files)_
+In FireFox, you should be able to run `index.html` from a `file://` url, but in Chrome, you'll have to start chrome with `<pathtochrome>\chrome.exe --allow-file-access-from-files` to enable AJAX support from the file system. _(This is not optimal, so I will eventually not rely on this way of loading dynamic files)_

 # Technical Implementation